dhsc-govuk/PHEindicatormethods/cran-comments.md

 ## Other Test Environments

-devtools::check_win_* on the following R versions gave no ERRORS, WARNINGS or
+devtools::check_win_* on the following R versions gave no ERRORS or WARNINGS.
-NOTES:
+There was 1 NOTE from R oldrelease about a possibly invalid url but this has been checked and is correct and is still functional.

 * release:    R version 4.5.2 (2025-10-31 ucrt)
-* oldrelease:
+* oldrelease: R version 4.4.3 (2025-02-28 ucrt)
 * devel:      R Under development (unstable) (2025-11-13 r89017 ucrt)

 </br>

-GitHub actions, as set up by usethis::use_github_action("check-standard") to run R-CMD-check on the following platforms, are all passing:
+GitHub actions all passed running R-CMD-check on the following platforms:

 * macOS-latest (release)
 * ubuntu-latest (devel)